hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 sharing: true
 ---

 There are things we tend to ignore.
-Things that we don't want to spend any time on or think about.
+Things that we don't want to spend time on or think about because there are no immediate benefits.
 Disaster recovery is one of those topics.
 The chances are fairly low, but the impact on our business is catastrophic.
 The consequences can go as far as losing the business completely.
 Unless there is some sort of a disaster recovery plan in place.

-Because I'm working with Microsoft Azure on a daily basis as part of my job, I'll now be focusing on Azure but the fundamental principles and concepts should be universal for every cloud platform, or even for on premises type scenarios.
+Because I'm working with Microsoft Azure on a daily basis as part of my job, I'll be focusing on Azure but the fundamental principles and concepts should be universal for every cloud platform, or even for on premises type scenarios.

 ## Two key objectives
 <br>